o3de/o3de.org/content/docs/user-guide/components/reference/ai/nav-area.md

 ![\[Navigation Area\]](/images/user-guide/component/component-navigation-mesh.png)

-You can use a **[Navigation Seed](/docs/user-guide/components/reference/ai/nav-seed/)** component to fine\-tune AI accessibility.
+You can use a **[Navigation Seed](/docs/user-guide/components/reference/ai/nav-seed/)** component to fine-tune AI accessibility.

 **To add a Navigation Area** {#create-navigation-area}

-1. In the Viewport, near where you want to create your navigation area, right\-click and choose **Create entity**.
+1. In the Viewport, near where you want to create your navigation area, right-click and choose **Create entity**.

 1. With your new entity selected in the **Entity Outliner**, [add](/docs/userguide/components/working-adding.md) the **Navigation Area** component to it.
 ![\[Navigation Area component properties.\]](/images/user-guide/component/component-nav-area-1.png)